charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 [[Woodfall Primus]] (or [[Worldspine Wurm:Wurmple]], or [[Emrakul, the Aeons Torn:Emmy]], or whatever) is also unimpressive.
 It looks like it's only about one game in sixteen where we have 5 mana on T3, and a [[Through the Breach:Breach]] in hand, but no [[Primeval Titan]] -- a comparable boost to [[Farseek]] above.

-[[Hour of Promise]], on the other hand, is a five-drop worth talking about.
+[[Hour of Promise]], on the other hand, is an extra haymaker worth talking about.
 Number-wise, it falls just shy of [[Desperate Ritual]] in terms of doing something big on T3 -- and, unlike [[Desperate Ritual]], it's great for the deck's resiliency.
 It gives us four extra topdecks to finish off a stabilized Jund opponent, and four extra must-counter threats against Jeskai's limited counterspells.

 The problem with [[Hour of Promise]] is that it doesn't close out a game on its own.
 Tron, Affinity, and Burn don't care about our T3 [[Hour of Promise]] unless we follow it up with a T4 [[Primeval Titan]].